wahanegi/graphql_rspecs_starter/README.md

 Hello!

-This is the instructor's solution for the first, second and third assignments in the "Basics of GraphQL in Ruby on Rails" course on Udemy.
+This is based on the instructor's solution for the first, second and third assignments in the "Basics of GraphQL in Ruby on Rails" course on Udemy.

-To try out the code, start the Rails app, enter its endpoint into GraphiQL (ex. http://localhost:3000/graphql) and use a query like this one:
+It's been modified in the following ways:
+1. RVM style gemset added: `blog_homework`.
+2. Rspec installed.
+3. Model specs added.

+### Getting Started
+This assumes you're using RVM.
+1. In terminal, navigate to the folder.
+If it prompts you to install a new Ruby version follow the directions.
+2. `$ gem install bundler`
+3. `$ bundle`
+4. `$ rails db:create`

 ### To retrieve a user with their posts and comments:
 ```graphql